dlr-eoc/pgh3/README.md

 ## Usage

-Before using this extension, it needs to be added to the databses using postgresqls [CREATE EXTENSION](https://www.postgresql.org/docs/current/static/sql-createextension.html) command:
+Before using this extension, it needs to be added to the databases using postgresqls [CREATE EXTENSION](https://www.postgresql.org/docs/current/static/sql-createextension.html) command:

     create extension postgis; -- dependency of pgh3, must be created first create extension pgh3;